Code-Institute-Submissions/zeezee/README.md

 ### Project Goals

 ZeeZee Bijoux is part of my Code Institute Full Stack Software Development studies, the Full Stack Development with Django module.
-The scope for this application was to create an e-commerce site using Django and providing the checkout system using Stripe payment system.
+The scope for this application was to create an e-commerce site using Django and providing the checkout system using the Stripe payment system.
-As this is my last milestone project, I wanted to work with a "real" client, so I reached out an artist aquiantance to create a webshop for her handmade jewelleries.
+As this is my last milestone project, I wanted to work with a "real" client, so I reached out to an artist acquaintance to create a webshop for her handmade jewellery.
-The target audience of the page is women around 15-40, preferring to wear something special, handmade and unique.
+The target audience of the page is women around 15-40, preferring to wear something special, handmade, and unique.
 All products are unique, can not be reproduced.

 ### User Stories

 As a User I would like to:

-- [x] easily access the webshop from different kind of devices.
+- [x] easily access the webshop from different kinds of devices.
 - [x] have an easy and logical method to buy a product.
 - [x] have the opportunity to buy a product even if you don't want to sign up.
-- [x] browse bijouxs by categories.
+- [x] browse bijoux by categories.
 - [x] find bijouxs or type of bijouxs.
-- [x] get informations about products and the creator.
+- [x] get pieces of information about products and the creator.
 - [x] sign up.
 - [x] easily add or remove products to my bag.
 - [x] get an email about my order.
 - [x] place an order.
-- [x] save the order informations to their profile.
+- [x] save the order information to their profile.
 - [x] create a profile.
 - [x] edit my shipping information if it's needed.
-- [x] have an easy way to contact the webshop if I have problem.
+- [x] have an easy way to contact the webshop if I have a problem.
 - [x] get success or error message to know my feedback was successfully submitted.
-- [x] leave feedback and read about other shoppers feedback.
+- [x] leave feedback and read about other shoppers' feedback.
 - [x] follow the status of my order.

 As a SuperUser (Products Owner) I would like to:

 - [x] easily add, edit and delete orders.
-- [x] have a nice product managment page which is easy to use even if you don't have any experience in admin platforms.
+- [x] have a nice product management page which is easy to use even if you don't have any experience in admin platforms.

 ### Developer Goals

-- Provide a nice, easy to usewehsbop where the user can browse, add to bag, order, and checkout.
+- Provide a nice, easy to use wehsbop where the user can browse, add to bag, order, and checkout.
-- Learn Django framework, and try to use as much as I can from things I learnt during the course.
+- Learn Django framework, and try to use as much as I can from things I learned during the course.
 - Get an insight into Amazon AWS and Stripe Payment's platform.

 ### Design

 To make an integrated design for this site, I used Bootstrap, and FontAwesome.
 The best-used components are cards.
-I choosed cards for products, categoriesure because I think cards helps me to organize the information in a user-friendly way.
+I chose cards for products, categorise because I think cards helps me to organize the information in a user-friendly way.
-For providing feedback, editing and adding products or shipping informations I used forms.
+For providing feedback, editing, and adding products or shipping informations I used forms.

 ![ContactForm](https://github.com/krisztinatxt/zeezee/blob/master/media/contact_mobile.PNG "Responsive Image")